Translate / Traducir

 KM-472 1976 large date (closed 9 and 6)

-This was composed of 75% copper and 25% nickel and weighs 15 g.
+This is composed of 75% copper and 25% nickel, has a diameter of 33 mm and weighs 15 g.
 The mintages were:

 Year Mintage